astronomer/docs/astro/ci-cd-templates/jenkins.md

 ### Single branch implementation

-Use the following template to implement DAG-only deploys with Jenkins.
+Use the following template to implement DAG-only deploys to a single Deployment using Jenkins.

 1. In your Jenkins pipeline configuration, add the following parameters: